SooryaGeorge7/Paint-In-Cafe/README.md

 * Do i need to book?
 * Opening times and location
 * Contact details incase you need to get clarification on a specific problem.
-* Allergens included in cafe food, veg and vegan options?
+* Extras included in cafe food, veg and vegan options?
 * Is the food halaal?
 * How to book for an event?- event enquiry
 * Any updates on the cafe?

-### User Objectives
+### User Stories
 #### Website Owner's Goals
 * To be able to view the site on different device sizes.
 * To allow potential customers to find out about Paint-In Cafe and where its located.